 Choose from different methods to get started with Karpenter

-Karpenter is an open-source node provisioning project built for Kubernetes.
+Karpenter is an open-source node lifecycle management project built for Kubernetes.
 Adding Karpenter to a Kubernetes cluster can dramatically improve the efficiency and cost of running workloads on that cluster.
 Karpenter works by:

 - Watching for pods that the Kubernetes scheduler has marked as unschedulable

 - Evaluating scheduling constraints (resource requests, nodeselectors, affinities, tolerations, and topology spread constraints) requested by the pods